Do the Digit Insurance

 Step 4: Point your fingers backwards by turning your wrist.
 Then, slide your arms slowly beneath the raised knees.

-Step 5: Ensure that the torso is parallel to the floor.
-Now, touch your head to the floor gently.
+Step 5: Ensure that your torso is parallel to the floor.
+Now, gently touch your head to the floor.

 Step 6: Slowly stretch the legs to straighten your knees.
 Ensure to inhale and exhale evenly while performing this exercise.